Floatation therapy

 What is floatation therapy?

 Floating first gained scientific attention in the 1950s through the work of neuroscientist and psychoanalyst Dr John C. Lilly.
-Today, research from institutions such as the Laureate Institute for Brain Research continue to explore its benefits for stress, sleep, anxiety, pain, and emotional wellbeing.
+Today, research continues to explore its potential effects on stress, sleep, anxiety, pain, sports recovery, and emotional wellbeing.

 The many names for floating explained

-Today, most people focus on what the experience offers — deep relaxation and restoration — rather than what it removes.
+Today, most people focus less on what the experience removes and more on what it offers — deep relaxation, restoration, and a rare sense of calm.

 The benefits of floatation therapy